Dynamic Strategy Adaptation in Multi-Agent Environments with Large Language Models: System Architecture

 \section{System Architecture}

-To support dynamic strategy adaptation in cooperative multi-agent environments, we introduce a real-time reward shaping architecture that integrates PPO with feedback from a frozen LLM.
-This system is designed to enhance agent coordination through symbolic reasoning and structured evaluations, without modifying the LLM weights or retraining during execution.
-It consists of six interconnected modules that operate simultaneously during each timestep: i) environment state emitter, ii) observation preprocessor, iii) PPO policy network, iv) prompt generation module, v) frozen LLM evaluator, and vi) reward shaping unit, as shown in Figure~\ref{fig:architecture}.

-At time \( t \), the environment emits a grid state \( s_t \), which represents the spatial layout of \( N = 2 \) agents, interactive objects (such as ingredients and plates), and task-relevant regions (such as delivery counters).
-Each grid cell encodes the type and state of any entity occupying it.
-This state is transformed into a one-dimensional observation vector to ensure compatibility with both the PPO policy network and the LLM prompt generator.
-We instantiate this structure using the Overcooked-AI framework~\cite{wang2020overcooked}, a cooperative multi-agent simulator in which agents must coordinate to cook and deliver meals under time pressure and spatial constraints.
-Figure~\ref{fig:overcooked_ai} illustrates our specific “Burger Kitchen” configuration, where one agent prepares cooked patties while the other assembles and delivers finished burgers.
+We instantiate our experimental environment using Overcooked-AI~\cite{wang2020overcooked}, a cooperative multi-agent simulator in which agents must coordinate to cook and deliver meals under time pressure and spatial constraints.
+At each time step \(t\), the environment emits a grid state \(s_t\) that captures the spatial layout of \(N=2\) agents, interactive objects (such as ingredients and plates), and task-relevant regions (such as delivery counters).
+Each grid cell encodes the type and state of any entity occupying it, and the grid is subsequently transformed into a one-dimensional observation vector to ensure compatibility with both the PPO policy network and the LLM prompt generator.
+Figure~\ref{fig:overcooked_ai_overview} illustrates our specific ``Burger Kitchen'' configuration, where one agent prepares cooked patties while the other assembles and delivers finished burgers.
 This layout introduces strict temporal dependencies and spatial bottlenecks that require dynamic role allocation and real-time strategic coordination.

+Figure~\ref{fig:overcooked_ai_overview} provides a schematic overview of the Overcooked-AI grid-world and the interactive stations that define the cooperative cooking task.
+Figure~\ref{fig:overcooked_ai} then instantiates this template as our Burger Kitchen layout, highlighting the role split between cooking (Agent A) and assembly plus delivery (Agent B), and the resulting temporal dependencies that require coordination.

+In this environment, the symbolic reward shaping framework is instantiated over spatially separated roles.
+By linking symbolic judgment to policy adaptation, the framework gradually enforces game-theoretic alignment.
+Both PPO agents respond independently to the same symbolic signal and adapt their behavior to maximize cooperative feedback.
+Over time, they converge toward a stable configuration in which each agent's role complements the other.

+Figure~\ref{fig:architecture} provides an overview of the real-time shaping architecture that integrates proximal policy optimization (PPO) with a frozen large language model (LLM).
+At each timestep \(t\), the environment emits a grid-based state \(s_t\), which is flattened into a one-dimensional observation vector.
+This observation is passed to the PPO policy for action selection, while a parallel prompt generation module extracts high-level task context, such as remaining orders and the current timestep.
+The resulting textual prompt is evaluated by a frozen LLM, which produces a symbolic judgment of cooperative progress.
+This judgment is mapped to a bounded shaping signal that augments the environment reward before policy updates.
+By decoupling symbolic evaluation from policy learning, the architecture enables real-time strategy adaptation without modifying the LLM weights or introducing centralized coordination.